martinn/repoblame/README.md

   -V, --version      Print version
 ```

 ## Disclaimer

 I made this tool as a project for learning rust.

 It's intended solely for providing information out of curiosity and should not be relied upon for any other purposes.
-Due to various factors, such as repository configurations and working methodologies, results may be significantly inaccurate for a lot of repositories.
+Due to various factors, results are not a reliable indicator of actual top contributors to any project.

 The stats provided are also devoid of any historical context; they reflect data at a specific point in time only.